Lanacan/LanacanTweaks/README.md

 **NOTE** - This is for WoW Classic Era/Anniversary.

-This addon has the folowing included:
+This addon has the following included:
 Basic Square minimap with time and Coords - Think of it as a slimmed down Basic Minimap by funkydude

 Target frame Aura & Player Buff skinning to match look of Minimap